Getting to the launch point

 Ba Ham Lagoon (Three Tunnels)

 The iconic route.
-Three low-ceilinged sea caves open in sequence into a ring of vertical limestone walls.
-You can only enter at low tide — 40 minutes of paddling with your head near the water.
+Three low-ceilinged sea caves open in sequence into a ring of vertical limestone walls, enterable only at low tide.
 Unforgettable if you time it right.

 Tra Bau area

 A sprawl of small karsts, narrow channels, and floating fish farms near the southern edge of Lan Ha.
-Calmer and more forgiving than Ba Ham, great for first-time kayakers.
+Calmer than Ba Ham and great for first-timers.

 Ao Ech (Frog Lagoon)